Gwininfo/alx-system_engineering-devops/0x00-shell_basics/README.md

-move the file betty from /tmp/ to /tmp/my_first_directory delete the file betty in /tmp/my_first_directory delete thr directory my_first_directory that is in the /tmp directory
+move the file betty from /tmp/ to /tmp/my_first_directory delete the file betty in /tmp/my_first_directory delete thr directory my_first_directory that is in the /tmp directory write a script that changed the working directory to the previous one